 If it was an overnight call day, all bets were off.
 The coffee would flow like beer during a game of med school flip cup.

 Coffee’s actually really good for you, so don’t feel guilty.
 Read about my research on its health benefits.

 While most of the time during the week you’ll likely be too tired to enjoy a glass of wine over dinner, drinking with you co-interns during your time off is important to your intern year as well.
 These are the people you’ll be relying on in life or death situations during the next 5-6 years of your life.
 You’ll likely spend more time with your co-residents during your training than your spouse or even your children.
 It behooves you to befriend them.

 While alcohol certainly isn’t a necessity, it does act as a shortcut.
 It quickly breaks down the walls of social convention and creates a (perhaps false) sense of camaraderie.

 These social bonds really help smooth over stressful situations and help nurture the team mentality that’s so essential to making intern year tolerable.

 Warmth and Rest

-I lump these two basic needs together.
-Remember the saying, “Eat when you can, sleep when you can.”
+Remember the saying, “Eat when you can, sleep when you can?”
+It’s good advice.
 Because before you know it, the pager will ring, bringing with it the next ER consult or inpatient floor disaster.
 And that half hour that you spent blearily thumbing through Facebook on your phone will be gone, never to return.
 You could have been taking a refreshing cat nap instead.